AI Workshop: learn to build apps with AI →

 So I re-mapped the cmd-Q to cmd-option-Q.

-Here’s how I did it: open System Preferences, and click Keyboard:
+Here is how to do it: open System Preferences and click Keyboard.

 Click Shortcuts, then App Shortcuts:

-Add a new shortcut, choose Safari and call the Menu Title “Quit Safari”, and add the new shortcut:
+Add a new shortcut, choose Safari, set the menu title to “Quit Safari”, and assign the new shortcut:

 There it is: